 What’s My Line?
 How to Write Successful Subject Lines

-- When you’re writing subject lines be brief, explicit and precise.
+- Write brief, explicit and precise subject lines.
 What’s the shortest, clearest way to describe your message?

 - Write from your reader’s point of view: what do they want and need to know?